 If a student needs a webpage or domain made available to them while testing using Respondus Lockdown Browser, these instructions allow faculty to create an exception in the test so only that specific webpage or domain can be accessed.
-This is particularly useful for students with a Reader accommodation as the kurzweil3000.com domain can be allowed and a copy of the test can be read to students through the website without the need of a reader or additional resources.
+This is particularly useful for students with a Reader accommodation as the kurzweil3000.com domain can be allowed and a copy of the test can be read to students through the website without need of a reader or additional resources.

 Memory cues and other accommodations where a student uses something during an exam will need to be worked out with instructors to ensure the testing platform receives and allows the memory cue during the test.

 Breaks During Testing

-Faculty have the option of including in instructions for proctoring software individual students with this accommodation should be allowed to take short breaks as long as they leave and come back onto screen with nothing on them, or the option of connecting with the student and the DRC to discuss if the test will need to be broken up into different sections to allow for breaks since remote proctoring will not allow a student to leave the camera field for a break to maintain integrity of the test.
+Faculty have the option of including in instructions for proctoring software individual students with this accommodation should be allowed to take short breaks as long as they leave and come back onto screen with nothing on them, or the option of connecting with the student and the DRC to discuss if the test will need to be broken up into different sections to allow for breaks and maintain integrity of the test.

 Flexibility in Attendance

 Flexibility in Attendance accommodation applies to synchronous course elements.

 Students: All bullet points in the signed Flexibility in Attendance agreement still apply.
 These include: absences are only for disability-related flare-ups, not because of family requirements, attending or participating in a sporting event, or because you are prioritizing another class or a job; and each absence is evaluated individually and must be communicated as early as possible.
 Please contact your instructors to discuss how to communicate about absences.
 You can add your Access Coordinator to any communications if you’d prefer.
 Please remember there are limitations to this accommodation and consult your Flexibility in Attendance agreement and/or contact your Access Specialist if you have questions about when this accommodation applies.